 Let’s assume that, you run with an intensity of 70 % of VO2 max.
-(Maximum Oxygen uptake) If you are top-trained, you will be able to run for 2 – 3 hours before the glycogen stores are completely empty.
-When the glycogen depots become nearly empty, the combustion in the muscle’s are switching over to fat.
-When it comes to long-distance race as a marathon, this phenomenon is called” hitting the wall”.
+(Maximum Oxygen uptake) If you are top-trained, you will be able to run for 2 – 3 hours before the glycogen stores are empty.

-The effect is that you have to slow down the pace because the work ability deteriorates significantly when switching from “high octane” to “low octane” fuel.
-Since the marathon training often takes more than 2 hours with the long runs, it’s extremely important to have filled glycogen depots, so the entire training session accomplishes with optimal intensity, because it gives the best results.
+The effect is that you have to slow down the pace because the workability deteriorates significantly when switching from “high octane” to “low octane” fuel – meeting the wall.
+Since marathon training often takes more than 2 hours with the long runs, it’s extremely important to have filled glycogen depots, so the entire training session accomplishes with optimal intensity, because it gives the best results.

 With regular marathon training, you train your body to “burn fat”.
-The body’s general metabolic-chemistry changes too, mainly through the production of fat-degrading enzymes, which increases a lot.
-There is also an increase for the growth hormone somatotropin, which increases the fat combustion while it inhibits the combustion of glycogen.
+The body’s general metabolic chemistry changes too, mainly through the production of fat-degrading enzymes, which increases a lot.
+There is also an increase in the growth hormone somatotropin, which increases fat combustion while it inhibits the combustion of glycogen.

-On a daily basis, you can optimize the glycogen anabolism by paying attention to three factors:
+Daily, you can optimize glycogen anabolism by paying attention to three factors:

 - The time of the day, you intake carbohydrates